c2m2/Neuro-VISOR/README.md

 In addition to each clamp being individually interactable, the "finger clamps" mentioned in [Enable Clamp Mode](#enable-clamp-mode) are also interactable, and act as controllers for all existing clamps.
 Any control that can be done to a single clamp (toggle, alter power, destroy), can be done to all existing clamps at once by interacting with the finger clamp in the same manner.

 The user can highlight all clamps with a red sphere to clarify their position to the user.
 This is particularly useful on complicated geometries with many clamps attached.
 While pointing at the finger clamp and holding the Interact button, hold down the hand trigger to highlight all existing spheres.

+# Standalone Builds
+A standalone build for Windows 64-bit can be downloaded from the "Releases" section.
+Standalone builds can be run as executable files without the need for the Unity editor and will improve performance.
+Builds can be made by anybody with the Unity project, but we have made "approved" builds with relevant build information.

+Within a static build, custom .vrn cell archives can be placed within `virtual-reality_Data\StreamingAssets\NeuronalDynamics\Geometries` to be run within the application.